 A year later, Mechoulam’s team released a paper entitled “Isolation, Structure, and Partial Synthesis of an Active Constituent of Hashish”.
 This paper outlined the chemical formula and structure of tetrahydrocannabinol, the principal psychoactive compound in cannabis.

 The antiepileptic effect of cannabidiol has been known since at least 1977.
-That cannabis could in some cases be used to control seizures had been known for some time, certainly by the time of O’Shaughnessy.
-However, it was not known that CBD was the compound responsible until 1977, when a study into the anticonvulsant effects of THC and CBD compared to and in combination with commonly used anticonvulsants of the time was published.
+The fact that cannabis could in some cases be used to control seizures had been known for some time, certainly by the time of O’Shaughnessy.
+However, it wasn’t known that CBD was the compound responsible until 1977, when a study into the anticonvulsant effects of THC and CBD – compared to and in combination with commonly used anticonvulsants of the time – was published.

-The study found that CBD but not THC was an “effective and relatively potent anticonvulsant” when administered to rats, and that it enhance the action of numerous other common antiepileptics when administered in conjunction with it.
+The study found that CBD, but not THC, was an “effective and relatively potent anticonvulsant” when administered to rats, and that it enhanced the action of numerous other common antiepileptics when administered in conjunction with it.

-In 1990, after decades of postulation that the psychoactive molecule THC must act on a specific and unknown protein receptor in the body (just as was found to be the case with cocaine and heroin, which act on the dopamine and opioid receptors respectively), Dr Lisa Matsuda of the National Institute of Mental Health (NIMH) announced that she and her colleagues had successfully identified and cloned just such a receptor.
+For decades, the belief that the psychoactive molecule THC must act on a specific and unknown protein receptor in the body was just speculation However, in 1990 Dr Lisa Matsuda of the National Institute of Mental Health (NIMH) announced that she and her colleagues had successfully identified and cloned just such a receptor.

-The discovery of the cannabinoid receptor type I, or CB1-receptor as it is usually termed, was followed two years later by the discovery of anandamide (the first endogenous cannabinoid, or “endocannabinoid”), and in 1993 by the discovery of the CB2-receptor.
+The discovery of the cannabinoid receptor type I, or CB1-receptor as it’s usually termed, was followed two years later by the discovery of anandamide (the first endogenous cannabinoid or “endocannabinoid”) and in 1993 by the discovery of the CB2-receptor.
 Thus, medical science was now aware of an entirely new biological messaging system, which would prove to be of fundamental importance to metabolism and regulation of health.

 In 1996, the voters of the U.S. state of California passed Proposition 215 (“The Compassionate Use Act of 1996”), the first piece of legislation at the state level to specifically permit the use of medicinal cannabis since the drug was effectively outlawed with the passing of the Marihuana Tax Act in 1937.

 The prescription drug Sativex, developed by the British cannabinoid research company GW Pharmaceuticals, is the world’s first whole-plant extract to be successfully developed, approved and marketed for prescription.
-First licensed in the UK in 2010, Sativex has since become available in a further 28 countries.
+First licensed in the UK in 2010, Sativex has since become available in many more countries.

 In 2011, Dr Ethan Russo (former senior medical advisor to GW Pharmaceuticals) published an extensive review of the existing research into the interactions between the various cannabinoids and terpenoids found within the cannabis plant.
 Various studies had already explored many of these interactions, but Russo was the first to coin the term “entourage effect”.

-As a result, new focus has been drawn to the importance of studying the synergistic rather than individual effects of the compounds found within the cannabis plant, and has further highlighted the need for legislation which allows for study and medical utilisation of all parts of the cannabis plant, including the psychoactive compound THC.
+As a result, new focus has been drawn to the importance of studying the synergistic rather than individual effects of the compounds found within the cannabis plant.
+This has also further highlighted the need for legislation which allows for study and medical utilisation of all parts of the cannabis plant, including the psychoactive compound THC.